BryanFrederickson/CYBER1-CodeVersion/README.md

 #### Prerequisites
 These instructions are written primarily for modern Windows.
 For installing prerqs on Windows, run Command Prompt as administrator.
 1. Python3 - Can be installed in multiple ways.
 The easiest way for Windows is via [installers](https://www.python.org/downloads/windows/).
 Check it's installed via `python --version` in terminal/command line and that the python installation was added to PATH environment variable.
+2. tkinter - The Python library used to render a GUI for our programs.
+The library is usually included with Python installs, but you can check via `pip install tk` on Windows or `sudo apt-get install python3-tk` on Ubuntu.
-2. [Argos Translate](https://github.com/argosopentech/argos-translate) - A library for offline language translation in Python.
+3. [Argos Translate](https://github.com/argosopentech/argos-translate) - A library for offline language translation in Python.
 To install, simply run `pip install argostranslate` (more info in linked Repo).

 #### Installation and General Use
-1.
+1. Navigate to the [`Langs_Installer`](https://github.com/BryanFrederickson/CYBER1-CodeVersion/tree/76643a49d483dd935053f1e334928d436a46c7b2/Langs_Installer) folder on the Main Branch and download all of the files inside.
+Make sure when running any of the Python files that they are all in the same directory on your system.
+2. `ArgosTranslate_PreReqs_Installer.py`/`ArgosTranslate_PreReqs_Installer_support.py` - Due to the way the GUI's frontend (main file) and backend (`*_support.py`) work, running either file will work.
+This program will let the user pick and choose from available language packages and automatically install them for the user. `ScrolledCheckedListBox.py` is a dependency and does nothing on its own, serving as a custom tkinter widget for making a scrollable checklist.
+3. `ArgosTranslate_Installed_Langs.py` - This file does not contain a GUI and the code must be manually configured (commenting out options) to run as desired.
+The python script can be used to uninstall all installed Argos Translate language packages as well as simply print all packages currently installed.

 ## Contributing